 Fremont in Seattle was one of the city’s early neighborhoods with its own identity.
 It was founded as a land development, like a suburb, with the name of Fremont given because its investors came from Fremont, Nebraska.
 In 1888 Edward and Carrie Blewett of Fremont, Nebraska, formed a business partnership with Seattle investors to develop the site.

-The new Fremont was in a very advantageous location.
+The new Fremont was in a very advantageous location for water transportation and industrial use such as water-dependent lumber mills.
 Despite the lack of roads between downtown Seattle to Fremont in 1888, people were already traveling across Lake Union by boat.
 The co-investors of Fremont intended to make it even more accessible from downtown Seattle via a streetcar line along the west side of Lake Union (Westlake Avenue).

 Information about buildings in Seattle’s historic neighborhoods can be found on the Seattle Department of Neighborhoods Historic Preservation page.
 There is a database of properties by address, or you can put in the neighborhood name such as Fremont, and see all of the buildings which have been “surveyed” (reviewed for architectural and historic info).